26th Annual Latin Grammy Awards

-The 26th Annual Latin Grammy Awards was held on November 13, 2025, at the MGM Grand Garden Arena in Las Vegas.
-The awards honored recordings released between June 1, 2024, and May 31, 2025.
-Nominations were announced on September 17.
-Colombian singer Maluma and Puerto Rican actress Roselyn Sánchez served as hosts for the ceremony.
-It was the eighth time that Sánchez hosted the awards.
+The 26th Annual Latin Grammy Awards ceremony was held on November 13, 2025, at the MGM Grand Garden Arena in Las Vegas.
+The awards honored the best recordings and compositions released between June 1, 2024, and May 31, 2025, as selected by the members of the Latin Recording Academy.
+Colombian singer Maluma and Puerto Rican actress Roselyn Sánchez served as hosts; for Sánchez, it was her eighth time hosting the ceremony.